Wilshire Library

 The new Wilshire Branch Library was opened in 1927.
 Through changing neighborhood demographics, the Wilshire Branch continued to serve the community at its St. Andrews Place location until October 1, 1987, when it was closed as a result of the Whittier Narrows earthquake.
 For the first time in fifty years, library service was interrupted.
 In July 1988, the branch moved to temporary quarters at 316 N. Western Avenue.

 Proposition 1, the 1989 bond issue, and grants from the Community Development Department, have provided for renovation of the building.
-The renovations, designed by Barton Choy Associates, bring the building up to code, and ensure that the facility has the capabilities to meet the demands of a new century.
+The renovations, designed by Barton Choy Associates, brought the building up to code.
 The renovated historic structure reopened in August 1996.

 Library’s Hours of Service